The No. 1 Ladies' Detective Agency: Adaptations

 The novels have been adapted both for radio and television.

 Television

 The BBC and American television network HBO filmed a series based on the books that stars Jill Scott as Mma Ramotswe and was shot on location in Botswana.
 The 109-minute pilot was written by Richard Curtis and Anthony Minghella, who also directed.
-The six 60-minute episodes were written and directed by others, as Mr Minghella died before the series was filmed.
+The six 60-minute episodes were written and directed by others, as Minghella died before the series was filmed.

 Radio

 McCall Smith himself dramatised the series for BBC Radio 4.
 Thirty-five episodes have been broadcast, the first on 10 September 2004, and the most recent on 23 September 2019.
 The episodes encompass the first to the nineteenth books.
 Claire Benedict plays Mma Ramotswe for most of the episodes up to 2016, with Janice Acquah playing the lead for the 2010 episodes, and from 2017 onwards.

 Related book

 A cookbook associated with the novels was published in 2009; Mma Ramotswe's Cookbook by Stuart Brown, with a foreword by Alexander McCall Smith.